Youcef Belaïli: Espérance de Tunis

-Return to Algeria and suspended by CAF
+Return to Algeria and suspension

 On 14 June 2014, Belaïli joined USM Alger in a contract for two seasons for a monthly salary of 5 million dinars as the highest salary in the Algerian Ligue Professionnelle 1.
 Belaïli was one of the stars because of his high technical skills and led the club to valuable victories, especially against JS Kabylie where he scored the winning goal in the last minutes in a match that had an unfortunate end with the death of the player Albert Ebossé Bodjongo who was struck on the head by a projectile thrown by an unknown person while the teams were leaving the field.
-Belaïli for having tested positive for Cocaine during an anti-doping control carried out during the match against MC El Eulma on 7 August 2015 counting for the CAF Champions League.
+Belaïli for having tested positive for cocaine during an anti-doping control carried out during the match against MC El Eulma on 7 August 2015 counting for the CAF Champions League.
 A four-year suspension is imposed on him by Confederation of African Football, his contract with USM Alger is terminated in the wake.
-On 4 November 2016, the Court of Arbitration for Sport in Lausanne announced that it had decided to reduce Blaili’s sentence to two years, adding that the player smoked Hookah two days before the match without being aware of its content, noting that he did not commit any error or noticeable negligence.
-A year later, Belaïli joined Angers SCO in Ligue 1. but the experience was not successful as he only played one match in the Coupe de la Ligue.
+On 4 November 2016, the Court of Arbitration for Sport in Lausanne announced that it had decided to reduce Blaili's sentence to two years, adding that the player smoked hookah two days before the match without being aware of its content, noting that he did not commit any error or noticeable negligence.

-Heading to the Gulf and then to Europe
+A year later, Belaïli joined Angers in Ligue 1. but the experience was not successful as he only played one match in the Coupe de la Ligue.

+A second chance abroad

 On 26 January 2018, Belaïli decided to leave and return to his former club Espérance de Tunis.
-His return was successful by all standards and was behind his return to the Algeria national football team, either at the level of titles won five of them including two consecutive titles in the CAF Champions League.
+His return was successful by all standards and was behind his return to the Algeria national team, either at the level of titles won five of them including two consecutive titles in the CAF Champions League.
 After winning the Africa Cup of Nations with the national team.
 Belaïli decided to take a new experience this time with Al Ahli of Saudi Arabia for three seasons in a deal that exceeded three million dollars. but it was not successful as he did not adapt there to decide to leave to join the neighbor Qatar SC.
-There Belaïli found his features where he scored 13 goals, including a hat-trick against Al-Ahli which is the first in his football career.
+There Belaïli found his features where he scored 13 goals, including a hat-trick against Al-Ahli Doha which was the first in his football career.
 In the FIFA Arab Cup and after the end of the match against Morocco, the father of Youcef Belaïli, who is his manager, announced the termination of the contract by mutual consent.

 On 1 February 2022, Brest announced the signing of Belaïli on a six-months deal, including an option to extend for another three years.
 On 29 September 2022, Belaïli was released from the club after having his contract mutually terminated.

 On 12 October 2022, Belaïli joined French Ligue 1 club Ajaccio for the remainder of the season.